 My head felt surrounded by all the fears I had about my imaginative spiritual life.
 I doubted myself and for the moment doubted my sanity.
 The energy that sustained my ability to see the hidden aspects of the world leaked off me and I overcome with panic.
 What if I was kidding myself having created an elaborate make-believe world of ghosts and entities and talking buildings?
 What if I was crazy in my daily interactions with what could be a made up reality?
 What if I…….?

 With the fear and doubt swirling around me, I became aware I was under attack.
 As if on cue, appearing in the trees and in the air around me, a battalion of incorporates attacked me, hitting at my self-esteem, puncturing my confidence, tying me up with self-loathing.
 I should have realized what was happening earlier, but I had opened myself in empathy for Central School’s passing and the incorporates must have been waiting.
 For the first time, I realized how much I was seen as the enemy by the various incorporates in Helena.
-The battalion represented all of the different incorporate forces, the government ones, the religious ones, the educational minions, the business leeches who all tried to control Montana had joined together to assault me and had watched until I was vulnerable.
-I had this happen to me before but not at such a magnitude.
-I would have wondered what it meant except that I was struggling not to succumb to fear and doubt which the ruthless forces cast upon me.
+The battalion represented all of the different incorporate forces, the government ones, the religious ones, the educational minions, the tyrants of the art world, the business leeches who all tried to control Montana had joined together to assault me and had watched until I was vulnerable.
+Forces that demanded allegiance and could not allow for anyone who challenged their point of view.
+I had been attacked like this before but not with such magnitude.
+I tried to regain control of my emotions.
+I barely found any energy to resist because I was struggling not to succumb to the demeaning sense of doubt which the ruthless forces cast upon me.
 The weight of their attack pushed me to the ground and then I saw a light break through the dark crowd surrounding me.

 Pushing aside the incompetents in their various forms, my friend, Jesus, walked up to me, smiled, and took me by both hands.
-The incorporates scurried away like crawling crazed creatures and Jesus’ forehead touched mine and he took away from the battle to a beautiful place of peace in the mystical mountains between Heaven and Earth where he had taken me several times before: once when I was a child overcome in prayer and fearful of what it meant, once as a young man caught by a sense of worthlessness that I was an arrogant fraud, and once soon after I came to Helena and felt lost in my direction.
+The incorporates scurried away like crawling crazed creatures and Jesus’ forehead touched mine and he took away from the battle to a beautiful place of peace in the mystical mountains between Heaven and Earth where he had taken me several times before: once when I was a child overcome in prayer and fearful of what it meant, once as a young man caught by a sense of worthlessness from other people telling me I was arrogant to believe that I was gifted, and once soon after I came to Helena and felt lost in my direction.
 Each time he had lifted me up and carried me away to this safe space where he sat with me until I calmed down.